Feb. 14, 278 A.D. - Valentine, a holy priest in Rome in the days of Emperor Claudius II, was executed.

 Feb.
 14, 1859 - Oregon became the 33rd member of the Union.

 Feb.
 14, 1862 – During the Civil War, Bowling Green, Ky. was evacuated by Confederate forces.
 Skirmishes were also fought at Flat Lick Ford, Ky.; at Crane Creek, Mo.; in the vicinity of Cumberland Gap, Tenn.; and at Bloomery Gap, West Va.
-The Federal vessels, St. Louis and Louisville, were also damaged during the naval action in front of Ft Donelson, Tenn.
+The Federal vessels, St. Louis and Louisville, were also damaged during the naval action in front of Fort Donelson, Tenn.

 Feb.
 14, 1863 – During the Civil War, a 13-day Federal operation to Greenville, Miss. and Cypress Bend, Ark. began.
 Skirmishes also occurred at Cypress Bend, Deer Creek, and Fish Lake Bridge, all in the vicinity of Greenville, Miss. and at Union Mills, and Leesburg, VA.

 Feb.
-14, 1864 – During the Civil War, skirmishes were at Ross Landing and at Scott’s Farm, near Washita Cove, Ark.; at Gainesville, FL.; and at Brentsville, Va.
+14, 1864 – During the Civil War, skirmishes were fought at Ross Landing and at Scott’s Farm, near Washita Cove, Ark.; at Gainesville, FL.; and at Brentsville, Va.